kimmlee/dataeng_interview_exercise2/README.md

 You are provided with a starting Docker Compose file:
 `docker-compose-cpu.yml`

-You are provided with a starting Docker Compose file:
-`docker-compose-cpu.yml`

 Your two main tasks are to:

 ### 1. Configure Docker Containers to Use GPUs